Start9Labs/cln-startos/docs/instructions.md

 ## Dependencies

-When running Core Lightning on StartOS it is recommended to use a full archival Bitcion Core node.
+When running Core Lightning on StartOS it is recommended to use a full archival Bitcoin Core node.
 However, CLN can be run with a pruned node provided Bitcoin Core's version is >= 25.0.0~2.

 **Note: If using a pruned node and bitcoind prunes a block that Core Lightning has not processed yet, e.g., Core Lightning was not running for a prolonged period, then bitcoind will not be able to serve the missing block(s), hence Core Lightning will not be able to synchronize anymore and will be stuck.**